ACADEMICS

 Course Catalog

-This guide provides the course offerings for secondary students for the 2023-24 school year.
+This guide provides the course offerings for secondary students for the current school year.
 Because each student is unique and has different needs, interests and goals, our classes include varying degrees of difficulty.
 Students should enroll in courses according to their abilities, achievements, interests and future goals.

 Browse Our Course Catalog